 Our work is concerned with the construction of mathematical models for eco-evolutionary processes.
 To this end, we use a wide range of analytical and computational approaches.
 Analytical methods combine deterministic modeling approaches based on differential equations and dynamical systems theory and probabilistic approaches based on stochastic processes and probability theory.
 We use large-scale computer simulations to extend our model predictions beyond analytically tractable cases.
 Finally, we develop statistical tools to test model predictions and to infer evolutionary processes from patterns in DNA sequence data.

 Joachim Hermisson studied Physics and Philosophy in Tübingen and Göttingen and did a PhD on Quantum Phase Transitions before he switched to model Real Life.
 After a postdoc with Gunter Wagner at Yale, Joachim started his own junior research group in Munich in 2002.
-Since October 2007 he in Vienna, where he holds a joint professorship at the Mathematics Department and at MFPL.
+Since October 2007 he is in Vienna, where he holds a joint professorship at the Mathematics Department and at the Max Perutz Labs.

 How does a complex trait adapt to a new selection pressure?
 Does selection lead to large changes in the allele frequency at few loci or rather to subtle changes at very many loci underlying the trait?
 These conflicting views emerge from molecular population genetics and quantitative genetics, the two main traditions of evolutionary research.
 In a recent model, we bridge this divide and demonstrate the conditions under which each "adaptive narrative" provides a valid approximation to biological reality.